dmbarbour/awelon/AboutAO.md

 ## Standard Environment

 AO doesn't enforce any particular environment, except the basic `(s * e)` pair to use literals.
-However, modifying the environment can require widespread edits to the dictionary.
-The environment presented here should be effective and extensible, and well suited to text-based programming environments.
+However, significant structural modifications of an environment require widespread edits to the dictionary.
+To help avoid this, I've developed (after several iterations) an environment that seems effective, extensible, and usable for text based programming:

         (stack * (hand * (power * ((stackName * namedStacks) * ext))))

 * stack - the current stack where operations occur
 * hand - a second stack, used as a semantic clipboard
-* power - powerblock, source of capabilities and identity
+* power - powerblock; source of authority, state, identity
 * namedStacks - list of `(name * stack)` pairs
 * stackName - name of current stack
 * ext - unused, potential for future extensions

-By a stack, I mean a structure of the form `(a * (b * (c * ...)))`.
-List has the same meaning structurally, but lists are typically processed differently than stacks (iteration, fold, search).
-Names should be static text, usually labels such as `:foo`.
+By a stack, I mean a structure of the form `(a * (b * (... * 1)))`.
+List has similar structure, but terminate with a number instead of unit (and thus may be recursively manipulated).
+Names should be static text, easy to remember, e.g. labels such as `"foo"`.

-A powerblock is a linear block that contains authority and security policy.
-It provides features for state resources, to observe or influence the outside world.
-Access to a powerblock at a stable location provides the syntactic convenience of an ambient authority programming, but also enables precise control, override, and auditing of effects used by distrusted subprograms.
+The powerblock is the generic entry point to observe or influence the real world.
+Utilizing power is (generally) a multi-step process that involves acquiring a specific capability then applying it.
+For abstraction and security purposes, functions are often granted specific capabilities on the stack.
+A powerblock also can be forked so a distrusted subprogram receives a child powerblock, which may be constrained in general terms before forking.
+Access to a powerblock at a stable location provides syntactic convenience similar to ambient authority.

 Named stacks can easily be used for most future environment extensions.
-The `ext` space is reserved for anything that becomes popular enough that a performance boost is desired.
+The `ext` space is reserved for structures that becomes popular enough that a fixed relative location is desired.

 ### High Level Data Shuffling